Why Does My Kitten Have Diarrhea?

 Slippery elm is an herbal remedy made from the inner bark of the North American elm tree.
 It contains mucilage — a substance that forms a soothing gel coating the lining of the digestive tract, reducing inflammation and firming up stools naturally.
 According to research published in the Journal of Ethnopharmacology, slippery elm has well-documented anti-inflammatory properties in the gastrointestinal tract.

-A veterinary study found that slippery elm produced positive results in 79% of cats with diarrhea within just 2 days — making it one of the best-supported natural answers to why does my kitten have diarrhea and what to do about it.
+A veterinary study found that slippery elm produced positive results in 79% of cats with diarrhea within just 2 days — making it one of the best-supported natural remedies available.

 How to prepare: Mix ¼ teaspoon of slippery elm bark powder with ½ teaspoon of cool water and stir until smooth.
 Draw 1ml into a small feeding syringe and administer into the cheek pocket twice daily until stools firm up — usually within 1–2 days.